The Sundered Epoch is comprised of the following people:

 Sundered Epoch: GenerationsAbout 1990, I began designing what would become the Sundered Epoch: Generations system (SEG).
 I was inspired by many different games including Dungeons & Dragons, Shadowrun, Leading Edge, and GURPS, but none of them quite lived up to my expectations.
 So I tweaked and tinkered trying to get away from the endless tables.
 With every major change to the system it got closer and closer to what I was looking for.
 The first version was written on an old hand-me-down computer running DOS and was printed with hand drawn page numbers.
 It was gloriously horrible and my friends joked that we needed to use calculus to play the game.
 The second version was printed in 1997 and I printed version 2 with a giant print volume of five whole copies.
 This was a huge step forward as I was able to include artwork and a semi-professional binding.
 With each successive change came a new edition.
 We moved away from using d20s and shifted to the d5 standard.
 The skill system got simplified yet more detailed.
 And finally, we came to version 5 at the end of 2015. |

 SE:20In 2020, we decided to take our streamlining to the extreme.
 Everything was on the table and we asked what worked and what didn't.
 Although we loved the idea of the Xd5 system, it was clear that the method was cumbersome.
 As a result, we went back to our original system using 1d20 for skill checks and Xd6 for damage.
 Second, we tore into the Attributes and boiled them down into the basics.
 We looked at every skill and how it might have been used in movies we loved and then compared the skill lists and attributes to make sure that they were balanced.
 There were several core concepts we loved and wanted to keep from the SEG system.
 Keeping the system classless and skill based was critical.
-We didn't want to maximize player freedom to create their own character concepts.
+We wanted to maximize player freedom to create their own character concepts.
 Retention of the "Hard Success" system that granted bonuses for high success allowed us to eliminate pages of "feats" while emulating action movie heroics.
 The Stun system eliminated the problems we had with Hit Points.
 We even reduced skill modifiers to the bare minimum to allow for easier math.
 When we were done, we had the new skeleton, the framework of what would become the SE:20 RPG System.
 We started by boiling down the game to its most basic components and so the Source Reference Documents were born. |